 Altogether, I earned $204.39 over 99 days.
 This equates to a simple annual return of 56.67%.

-Again, value investing is a principle of investing whereby the investor uses ratios and comparative analysis of similar investments over an extended period of time.
+Again, value investing is a systematic process of investing whereby the investor uses ratios and comparative analysis of similar investments over an extended period of time.
 In this case, I compared the six publicly traded Class I railways in the United States.
 Then based on the results, I exercise buy and sell points for each stock within the fund.
-In this case, Union Pacific’s prior peak (high selling price) was $188.96.
+In this case, Union Pacific Railroad’s prior peak (high selling price) was $188.96.
 From the analysis, I determined that a minimum 17% drop in price from the peak warranted a buy trigger.
-In my evaluation of Union Pacific, I determined that the opportunity to buy only happens about once every 3 years.
+In my evaluation of Union Pacific Railroad, I determined that the opportunity to buy only happens about once every 3 years.
 The coronavirus market impact was the underlying force to drive the price down.
 I took advantage of this and bought low and sold high, the number one tenet of business.

 As of today, my overall railroad fund stands at $11,068.99.
 This fund has grown 10.07% since inception whereas the Dow Jones Industrial Average has only grown 1.2% in the same time period.

 - Use a group of stocks of similar nature and market capitalization;